raychorn/go_sqlite3_samples/README.md

 Add notes about how to use the system.

 (c).
-COpyright Ray C Horn, All Rights Reserved.
+Copyright Ray C Horn, All Rights Reserved.